Isle of Wight Central Railway: Cowes and Newport Railway

 Captain Tyler of the Board of Trade inspected the line for passenger operation in May 1862, but found numerous deficiencies and recommended that the authorisation for opening be declined.
 He returned on 14 June 1862 and this time everything was in order; the line opened on 16 June 1862; passenger traffic only was carried for some time after opening; there were eight trains each way on weekdays.
 Notice boards at the Newport station made it clear that onward conveyance to London, via Cowes and Southampton, was a primary objective.

 The line was operated by a contractor, Henry Martin, for 50% of gross receipts at first, later 50% of net receipts.

 A wharf known as Medina Wharf was built adjoining the river between Cowes and Newport in 1877–78.
 Writing in 1962 Rickard said that the Medina Wharf was then the sole means of entry for coal to the island.

 Isle of Wight Railway

 The business interests on the east coast of the island continued to put forward a scheme based in Ryde.
 The Cowes and Newport Railway proposed an extension from Newport, Isle of Wight to Ryde and Ventnor, forming a large triangle, and to rename their company the Isle of Wight Railway.
-The promoters of the Isle of Wight (Eastern Section) Railway resubmitted their scheme too.
-The Cowes and Newport bill failed standing orders, and although there was some opposition to it, the IoW(ES)R was authorised on 23 July 1860.
-In 1863, it changed its name to the Isle of Wight Railway; it opened between St John's Road station in Ryde and Shanklin on 23 August 1864 and on to Ventnor on 10 September 1866.
+The promoters of the Isle of Wight (Eastern Section) Railway (IoW(ES)R) resubmitted their scheme too.
+The Cowes and Newport bill failed standing orders, and although there was some opposition to it, the IoW(ES)R was authorised by the Isle of Wight Eastern Section Railway Act 1860 (23 & 24 Vict. c. clxii) on 23 July 1860.
+In 1863, by the Isle of Wight Railway's (Extensions) Act 1863 (26 & 27 Vict. c. ccxxxii), it changed its name to the Isle of Wight Railway (IoWR); it opened between St John's Road station in Ryde and Shanklin on 23 August 1864 and on to Ventnor on 10 September 1866.